junxit/us-congress-bills-112/metadata.md

 - 2012-07-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 444.
 - 2012-09-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR 9/21/2012 S6667; text as passed Senate: CR 9/21/2012 S6667)
 - 2012-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR 9/21/2012 S6667; text as passed Senate: CR 9/21/2012 S6667)
+- 2012-09-24 — Message on Senate action sent to the House.
+- 2012-09-25 — Received in the House.
+- 2012-09-25 — Referred to the House Committee on Transportation and Infrastructure.